zenomt/webid-auth-nginx/README.md

-The `authcheck` endpoint is accessed with the `GET` method, and with some custom headers listed below. *nginx* ordinarily forwards the entire original request as-is, so a little re-writing is needed.
+The `authcheck` endpoint is accessed with the `GET` method, and with some custom headers listed below. *nginx* ordinarily forwards the entire original request as-is (including method, but to the subrequest URI), so a little re-writing is needed.
 See the configuration below.

 #### Request Headers